 a SC axis is pointed such that the line along this axis intersects the surface of an object in nadir direction.

-a second SC axis is pointed in a direction perpendicular to the Sun direction such that this axis, the pointing direction and Sun direction are right handed.
+a second SC axis is pointed in a direction perpendicular to the Sun direction such that this axis, the pointing direction and Sun direction form a right handed coordinate system.

 The two SC axes shall be perpendicular to each other.